-The guide is made possible by U.K. aid from the U.K. government.
-The views expressed do not necessarily reflect the U.K. government's official policies.
-The guide was authored by Ben Evans (Greenacre Group) and Vanja Skoric (European Center for Not-for-Profit Law) in coordination with the International Center for Not-for-Profit Law and issued in June 2023.
+The guide was authored by Ben Evans (Greenacre Group) and Vanja Skoric (European Center for Not-for-Profit Law) in coordination with the International Center for Not-for-Profit Law (ICNL) and issued in May 2023.
+ICNL updated the guide in June 2025 through the generous support of the National Endowment for Democracy.

 The information in this guide reflects the authors' understanding of the FATF Recommendations and international best practices and does not constitute a legal opinion or advice.